 I’ve worked as an independent photojournalist since the 1970s.
 It didn’t take long for me to discover that documenting the increasingly overt control of the state over our lives was what motivated me.
 I soon decided to run my own photo library, giving me the freedom to choose my own subject matter.
 My work sheds what some might see as an unforgiving light across racial and social conflict, policing, drug use, poverty and social exclusion.

-Documenting the reality of injustice, frequent state oppression and the all too often tragic consequences, my work has underpinned legal challenges, brought racist perpetrators to justice, and most importantly, reached wide audiences through mass media publication for more than 40 years.
+Documenting the reality of injustice, frequent state oppression and the all too often tragic consequences, my work has supported legal challenges, brought racist perpetrators to justice, and most importantly, reached wide audiences through mass media publication for more than 40 years.

 Hoffman’s work is inadequate, expensive and lamentable.